sarmishra/ZT-MCP-Project/README.md

 # ZT-MCP: A Zero-Trust Security Architecture for MCP-Connected AI Agents
 ### Reference Implementation

 ZT-MCP is a zero-trust enforcement middleware designed for the Model Context Protocol (MCP) ecosystem.
-It operates below the agent reasoning layer to provide protocol-level, mathematically auditable security controls.
+It operates below the agent reasoning layer to provide protocol-level, deterministic, and tamper-evidently auditable security controls.

 ## 🔐 Key Capabilities
 - Prevents tool spoofing